davecodes04/computer_architekture/21_lcd_image/README.md

 # About
-Another project to show how to create and use images on the 1.28 inch LCD Display, very rudimentary in comparison to the LVGL library.
+Another project to show how to create and use images on the 1.28 inch LCD Display, setting the duty-cycle of the LCD's background LED using PWM, very rudimentary in comparison to the LVGL library.
 It is based on
  - WaveShare's abstractions of Pico-SDK in lib/